 The rapid urbanization and industrialization that characterized this period led to the growth of coffee culture.
 Coffee houses became social hubs where people could gather, share ideas, and engage in intellectual discussions.
 The vibrant atmosphere of these coffee houses made them attractive alternatives to the more subdued tea rooms.

-See also The Rise of Plant-Based Cuisine in American Restaurants
+See also The Benefits of Implementing a Farm-to-Table Philosophy in Restaurants

 Furthermore, the emergence of the Industrial Revolution and the proliferation of industrial jobs created a fast-paced lifestyle that required quick and convenient options.
 Coffee, with its energizing properties, became the beverage of choice for workers seeking a boost of energy to keep up with the demands of their jobs.